 Cpl.
 Tom McAndrew, Pennsylvania State Police

 Tom McAndrew is a member of the Pennsylvania State Police and is assigned to the Criminal Investigation Assessment Unit, where his primary duties include the investigation of homicides and cold cases, as well as the behavioral assessment of crime scenes.
 Tom is one of ten Amber Alert designees in the Commonwealth of Pennsylvania who routinely assist on cases involving missing or abducted children.
 He has over 20 years of experience investigating homicides and has testified as an expert in various courts in Pennsylvania.
 He is a member of the American Academy of Forensic Sciences, is a consulting committee and board member with the American Investigative Society of Cold Cases, is a member of the International Association of Bloodstain Pattern Analysts, International Homicide Investigator's Association, and past vice-president of the Middle Atlantic Cold Case Homicide Investigator's Association.
-Tom also belongs to Vidocq Society, an internationally recognized group of experts who provide pro bono services to homicide investigations world-wide.
+McAndrew also belongs to Vidocq Society, an internationally recognized group of experts who provide pro bono services to homicide investigations world-wide.
 He is president of the Pennsylvania Homicide Investigator's Association, a position he has held since 2004.
 Tom is part of a National Institute of Justice interdisciplinary working group that is currently examining the best practices for resolving cold cases in the United States.
-He has been recognized for his efforts in numerous homicide investigations including having previously been named Pennsylvania's Homicide Investigator of the Year.
-He earned his Bachelor’s Degree in Criminal Justice and Master’s Degree in Investigative Forensics from Desales University.

 Sheriff Chris Nocco, M.A., Pasco County Sheriff's Department